Program Websites:

 EDUC 20600: PHONICS ELEM & MIDDLE GRADES: 3 Hour(s)

-PHONICS FOR ELEMENTARY AND MIDDLE GRADES ~ This course will focus on the PreK-9th grade population and how typically and atypically developing students learn to read.
-Students will understand the importance of phonics instruction in a balanced reading program.
+PHONICS FOR ELEMENTARY AND MIDDLE GRADES ~ This course will focus on the PreK-9th grade population and how typically and atypically developing students learn to read based on Science of Reading philosophy, methodology and strategies.
 Multi-sensory methods of and strategies for phonics instruction will be discussed as well as modeled by students in the course, focusing on the alphabetic principle, phonological training/word-attack skills, word recognition, vocabulary, spelling, and writing, as well as assessment of relevant literacy skills.
-There will be a focus on the relationships among phonemic awareness and graphophonemic, syntactic, and semantic cueing systems, and the role they play in developing competence in reading, spelling, and writing.
 This course will serve as a basis for student understanding of the English language and its orthography.
+Ohio's current Literacy Content Standards, Ohio P-5 Standards, the Dyslexia Standards and the Ohio Standards for the Teaching Profession serve as guiding documents.

 EDUC 20900: UNIVERSAL DESIGN:UD: 3 Hour(s)